rktfoss/kbfirmware/README.md

-**Keyboard Firmware & configurator**
+**keyboard firmware & configurator**

-free for all to use without recognition.
+free for all to use without recognition or responsibility.